hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 Returns the [chain ID](../Configuring-Pantheon/NetworkID-And-ChainID.md).

 !!!note
-    This method is only available from v0.8.2 or when you [build from source](../Installation/Build-From-Source.md).
+    This method is only available from v0.8.2.

 **Parameters**